cmu-odml/cmu-odml.github.io/labs_2022/01_pytorch_ffnns.md

 Lab 1: Benchmarking Efficiency in Feed-Forward Neural Networks.
 ===
-In this lab you will build a basic feed-forward neural network for classification in PyTorch, and train and evaluate that model in terms of efficiency and classification accuracy on simple language or vision tasks.
+In this lab you will build a basic feed-forward neural network for classification in PyTorch, and train and evaluate that model in terms of efficiency and classification accuracy on simple language and vision tasks.
 The goals of this exercise are:
- 1. Proficiency training and evaluating basic feed-forward neural network architectures for language or computer vision classifcation tasks in PyTorch;
+ 1. Proficiency training and evaluating basic feed-forward neural network architectures for language and computer vision classifcation tasks in PyTorch;
  2. Implement basic efficiency benchmarks: Latency, parameter count, and FLOPs.
  3. Experiment with varying model size, depth, and input resolution and analyze how that impacts efficiency vs. accuracy.

-*Note*: This is an individual lab to be done on your personal laptop.

 Data
 ----